-Inuvik Travel Guide
+Inuvik NWT Travel Guide

-It was a great feeling of accomplishment driving into Inuvik with my old Toyota RAV4.
+It is a great feeling of accomplishment driving into Inuvik with my old Toyota RAV4.
 Like most visitors who come to this community, I arrived via the rugged, amazing 735 km Dempster Highway from the Yukon.
 This all-weather road is definitely a challenge and adventure.
 It is an exciting journey through tundra and boreal forest on top of permafrost.
 Inuvik feels like a city after driving so many miles of superb emptiness.

 The town was built in 1955 as an administration centre for the Western Arctic.
 It was intended to replace the hamlet of Aklavik in the Mackenzie Delta, where they had a flooding problem and limited space for expansion.
 Today Inuvik is the largest administrative and commercial centre for Western Arctic and is Canada’s largest community north of the Arctic Circle.
 The town’s population is about 3,400.

-Inuvik is located on the Mackenzie River, which flows to the Arctic Ocean.
+The town is located on the Mackenzie River, which flows to the Arctic Ocean.
 The Mackenzie River, along with its many lakes and streams make up the amazing Mackenzie Delta.

 Getting There and Away